rustwasm/wasm-bindgen/guide/src/reference/attributes/on-js-imports/raw_module.md

 Note that if you use this attribute with a relative or absolute path, it's likely up to the final bundler or project to assign meaning to that path.
-This typically means that the JS file or module will be resolved relative to the final location of the wasm file itself.
+This typically means that the JS file or module will be resolved relative to the final location of the Wasm file itself.
 That means that `raw_module` is likely unsuitable for libraries on crates.io, but may be usable within end-user applications.